openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 :ref:`Types by Category`), then automatic boxing (see :ref:`Boxing Conversions`) occurs to keep the reference nature of the type.

-The reduced form of *union* types allows defining a type which has only one value:
+The reduced form of *union* types allows defining a type that has one value
+only:

 .. index::
    union type